 Students can sign up for RMU's monthly payment plan in early May, but have until July 31st to submit an application.
 The number of monthly payments will vary based on when the application is received.

-For fully accepted students, who have successfully submitted a FAFSA, financial aid award letters will be generated.
-Financial aid award letters will be available to view online through your Sentry Secured Services account, which is accessible through the RMU website - www.rmu.edu.
+For fully accepted students, who have successfully submitted a FAFSA, financial aid award information will be made available via the RMU website through your Sentry Secured Services account.
 Please use your Temporary Freedom Card (ID) number to activate your account.

 Registered students will receive a fall invoice showing all charges and projected financial aid for the upcoming semester.
 Please review your invoice and set up any necessary payment arrangements by contacting Student Financial Services at 412-397-6260.